treeleaves30760/PyMD/README.md

-# PyMD: Python-Powered Markdown
+# Py-MD: Python-Powered Markdown

-PyMD is a revolutionary markup language that combines the simplicity of Markdown with the full power of Python.
+Py-MD is a revolutionary markup language that combines the simplicity of Markdown with the full power of Python.
 Write documents with executable code, dynamic content, and beautiful visualizations that update in real-time!

 ## ✨ Features